Leonardo Lisi (he/him)

 Research Interests: European literature of the long 19th century, European modernism, Kierkegaard and German idealism, tragedy and the tragic, philosophical aesthetics and literary forms

-Lisi is the recipient of a number of honors and awards, and is a past member of the executive councils of the Ibsen Society of America and of the MLA Scandinavian Discussion Group.
-He serves as executive editor of the comparative literature issue of MLN, and has co-edited (with Niels Jørgen Cappelørn) Karsten Harries’ 2010 book, Between Nihilism and Faith.
-At Hopkins Lisi has taught courses on literary criticism and comparative literature, Kierkegaard, Henry James, Capitalism and Tragedy from the 18th Century to Climate Change, European romantic poetry, the philosophy of tragedy from Schiller to Cavell, and Shakespeare and Ibsen.
+Lisi has also published articles on a range of authors and topics, including Joseph Conrad, W. H. Auden, Rainer Maria Rilke, J. L. Heiberg, Scandinavian Modernism, the reception of Hamlet and Faust, Strindberg, Ibsen, Kierkegaard, and Wole Soyinka.
+He is the recipient of a number of honors and awards and is a past member of the executive councils of the Ibsen Society of America and of the MLA Scandinavian Discussion Group.
+Together with Niels Jørgen Cappelørn he co-edited Karsten Harries’ 2010 book, Between Nihilism and Faith and currently serves as executive editor of the comparative literature issue of MLN.
+At Hopkins Lisi has taught courses on literary criticism and comparative literature, Kierkegaard, Henry James, the tragic tradition, Capitalism and Tragedy from the 18th Century to Climate Change, modern drama, European romantic poetry, the philosophy of tragedy from Schiller to Cavell, and Shakespeare and Ibsen.